Archives of the Mennonite Church

 papers and organizational records that have come into the archives

-during the first six months of 1997.
+during the last six months of 1996.
 They are listed alphabetically

 by the name of the collection.

 Beechy, Atlee, Goshen,

 Papers, 1944-1969, which reflect Beechy's involvement in Civilian

 Public Service, 1944-47; European relief under Mennonite Central

 Committee, 1946-49; involvement in I-W Coordinating Board, late